espocrm/documentation/docs/development/custom-buttons.md

 The parameter *acl* set to *edit* means that a user need an *edit* access level to see the action.
 You can omit it.

 As of v7.2 it's possible to define a `checkVisibilityFunction` parameter.
 The values should be a handler method name that returns a boolean value.
 The method determines whether the action is visible.
-It will be called every time the record is synced with the backend and hide or show the action depending on a value returned by the method.
+It will be called every time the record is synced with the backend and will hide or show the action depending on a value returned by the method.
 The `initFunction` is not needed in this case.

 ### Handler class